Blizzard's claim that it owns Warcraft 3 mods isn't just the standard fine print

 Why claim ownership?

 Claiming ownership of your Warcraft 3 maps does simplify things: There's no need for Blizzard to explain every possible way in which it is free to use your work, because it's simply saying that your work is its work.
-But it also may be hoping to avoid another Dota 2 situation.
+It may also be hoping to avoid another Dota 2 situation.

 In 2012, Blizzard went after Valve over its trademark filing for the name "Dota 2."
 Blizzard argued that the Warcraft 3 custom game Defense of the Ancients, also known as DotA, was associated exclusively with Warcraft and Blizzard, and that Valve had no right to trademark the acronym for a new game, especially because "Ancients" was a reference to Warcraft lore.